wkkkkk1/RizomUV-Bridge-for-Cinema4D-R23/README.md

 ### Installation:

-Unpack plugin in Cinema4D Rxx\Plugins directory.
+Unpack plugin in your Plugins directory.
 Start Cinema4D and open Options window: Plugins > RizomUV Exporter > Options Specify the work path of the rizomuv.exe ( default location is: C:\Program Files\Rizom Lab\[RizomUV] )